Global Health in an Era of De-Globalization

 Session Chair: Dr. Martin Cetron

-- Dr. Agnes Binagwaho, Former Minister of Health of Rwanda
+- Dr. Agnes Binagwaho, Vice Chancellor of the University of Global Health Equity, Rwanda

 - Dr. Pat Walker, President of the American Society of Tropical Health and Medicine